FrancescoRisso/Muse-Book/server/APIs.md

     -   `str description`: the description of the book
     -   `img cover`: the cover in front of the book
     -   `int[] songs`: the IDs of the songs inside the book
+    -   `int proposedOwner`: (optional) the proposed new owner of the book, if it exists
 -   Access Constraints:
     -   user is logged in
 -   Additional Constraints: